Technology-Notes/mcrouter-wiki/List-of-Route-Handles.md

  * `children`: list of child route handles.

 ### AllFastestRoute
 Immediately sends the same request to all child route handles.
-Returns the first non-error reply to come back.
+Returns the first non-error reply to come back, or if all replies are errors, then the last error reply.
 Other requests complete in the background and their replies are silently ignored.

 Properties:
  * `children`: list of child route handles.